ElektraInitiative/libelektra/doc/BIGPICTURE.md

 be interpreted.

 For file systems, the API is `open`, `read`, `write`, and then `close`.
-For configuration key/value access is more suitable because values are so small that a single read/write always suffices.
-Thus Elektra [has a key/value API](http://doc.libelektra.org/api/current/html) with `kdbOpen`, `kdbGet`, `kdbSet` and `kdbClose`.
+For configuration key-value access is more suitable because values are so small that a single read/write always suffices.
+Thus Elektra [has a key-value API](http://doc.libelektra.org/api/current/html) with `kdbOpen`, `kdbGet`, `kdbSet` and `kdbClose`.
 Not every application is written in C, thus many `bindings` where written to access file systems.
 For example, in C++ you have `fstream`, and in Java `FileReader`.
 Also Elektra provides